Mount Kosciuszko Hiking Guide (Walking Tracks to the Summit)

 Kosciuszko Chairlift

-You can buy a one-way ticket and make your back to the base via a walking track or purchase an all-day pass.
-While the trip with the chairlift is a bit pricey, it’s quite an adventure in itself.
+You can buy a one-way ticket and return to the base via a walking track, or purchase an all-day pass.
+While the trip with the chairlift is a bit pricey, it’s quite an adventure in its own right.

 The best option is to buy an all-day pass online in advance, which is cheaper and easier than buying at the ticket counter.